chronicle95/SimpleBasic/README.md

 - `INPUT ..` print prompt string and request number for input
 - `GOTO ..` go to line, which number is evaluated as expression
 - `GOSUB ..` go to subroutine
+- `RETURN` return from subroutine
 - `IF ..
 THEN ..` if conditional expression is true, execute whatever command is after THEN
 - `LET .. = ..` evaluate expression and store the result into variable
 - `END` stop execution
 - `STOP` stop execution

+You can add comments to code by writing `'` character at the beginning of the line (after line number).

 In interactive mode you can: